 Re-discovering how wonderful it was to dive on my 60th birthday, I've spent many hours training in Technical and Wreck diving; and, many more hours visiting wrecks around the world.
 Fourteen years later, it is high time I gave something back to the diving community.
 The GIRT philosophy appears a superb method of achieving part of that goal.

 Maritime archaeologist.
 Studied at Flinders SA before moving on to work for the WA Maritime Museum in Fremantle and for both Kalmar Läns museum and Bohusläns museum, Uddevalla, Sweden.
+Has a contract archaeology and conservation company in NZ called RedOx CHS in Cambridge.
+RedOx undertake archaeological, conservation and heritage management projects within NZ.
 Have recently returned to NZ and am working for an archaeology company in Hamilton.

 keen diver since 1982, but bit of a slacker so searching for warm water spots with lots of apres-beach activities that involve umbrellas big and small, you know, the ones that fit in a glass.